Dean: Karlene A. Hoo

-The School of Engineering & Applied Science (SEAS) was established in 1934 and offers both a Master of Engineering in Transmission & Distribution (T&D) Engineering degree and a 15-credit T&D Certificate for engineers in the power industry.
+The School of Engineering & Applied Science (SEAS) was established in 1934 and offers both a 36-credit Master of Engineering in Transmission & Distribution (T&D) Engineering degree and a 15-credit T&D Certificate for engineers in the electric utility industry.

-The School of Engineering & Applied Science produces broadly educated and capable engineers ready to contribute innovative solutions for a better world.
-The T&D program exemplifies this mission statement by offering online, graduate level courses to utility engineering professionals who are interested in pursuing an advanced degree but are unable to participate in traditional (on-site) graduate programs.
+The mission of the School of Engineering & Applied Science is to produce broadly educated and capable engineers and computer scientists ready to contribute innovative solutions for a better world.
+The T&D program exemplifies this mission statement by offering fully online, graduate level courses to utility engineering professionals who are interested in pursuing an advanced degree but are unable to participate in traditional (on-site) graduate programs.